Recruiting the right people

 Answer all possible questions of job seekers like the degree finished required, job responsibilities, personality traits, working hours, benefits, location and salary range.

-Be specific as this will help you eliminate candidates who are not good fit for your company.
+Be specific as this will help you eliminate candidates who are not a good fit for your company.

 HR tip #4: Plan and structure your job interviews